uc-cdis/gen3.org/content/resources/user/submit-data.md

 * * *

 Data files such as spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., are uploaded to object storage with the [gen3-client command-line tool](/resources/user/gen3-client).

+ >__Note:__ if your data files are already located in cloud storage, such as an AWS or GCS bucket, please see [this page](https://gen3.org/resources/user/submit-data/sower) on how to make these files available in a Gen3 data commons.

 1. Download the latest [compiled binary](https://github.com/uc-cdis/cdis-data-client/releases/latest) for your operating system.
 2. Configure a profile with credentials downloaded from your Profile: